projecttacoma/cql-exec-fhir-mongo/README.md

 ## Usage

-The FHIR Data Source expects each patient to be represented as a single FHIR Bundle containing all of the patient's relevant data.
+The FHIR Data Source expects each patient and their accompanying data exist in the Mongo database that is provided to the patient source.
 The FHIR Data Source queries Mongo to get FHIR data for execution.

 ## License